 The three heads of the triceps are called the long head, the lateral head and the medial head.

-The forearms have couple larger muscles like the brachioradialis that works in synergy with the bicep to flex the forearm.
-There are several smaller muscle groups that are responsible moving the wrist in all directions and flexing and extending the fingers.
+The forearms have a couple of larger muscles like the brachioradialis that work in synergy with the bicep to flex the forearm.
+There are several smaller muscle groups that are responsible for moving the wrist in all directions.
+And flexing and extending the fingers.

 This is why forearms are vital for grip strength.
 Any time you grip something, you are actually using the muscles of your forearm.